mongoq/Green-Tsetlin-Machine/C-Code/README.md

 # C-Code for inference

 1.)
-Either run a new training with the Jupyter Notebook and generate new 'trained_votes.h' file or keep the existing file.
+Either run a new training with the Jupyter Notebook and generate a new MNIST model - file 'trained_votes.h' or keep the existing file.

 2.)
 Draw a new MIST figure 'pixel_data.h' with 'pixel_painter.py' or keep the existing 'pixel_data.h'.